ImtiazKabir/Maze-Generation-with-WinApi-in-C/README.md

 You need to alter the source code and build your project again.[See the <a href = "https://github.com/ImtiazKabir/Maze-Generation-with-WinApi-in-C#building-the-program" >instructions for building </a>] <br>
 There are two lines you need to change.
 Go to the `CONSTANTS` section of `main.c`.
 You will see two define statements defining `WIDTH` and `HEIGHT`.
 This two constants represent the screen resolution.
 Change them to your liking. *[It is recommended to make them integer multiple of `col` and `row`]* <br><br>
 **(5) I dont see the entire maze when I run the program** <br>
-I am currently working on this.
-For now you can resize the window dragging the bottom right corner of the window.
-(Sorry for the inconvenience)
+This is because the title bar of the window is taking more space than I expected.
+You need to add a padding to the height (and also the width if it is necessary) of the screen.<br> In the `CONSTANTS` section of the code you will find `WIDTH_Padding` and `HEIGHT_Padding` change them to your liking.